ophen-k/advancedcss-bemmistakes/README.md

 > Why it is not a good idea to style cards based on `nth-of-type(even)` in context of shopping cards?
 > In which context it will be a good idea?

+> The css can easily break if it only looks for even numbers and it isn't future proof in case the layout will be improved further.
+> I'm not sure where a even number selector would be useful.

     .card:nth-of-type(even) .card_basked_button {
         ...
     }